Chaudharisrushti093/Chaudharisrushti093/README.md

 - 💻 Programming knowledge in Python, Java & R
 - 🐧 Basic knowledge of Linux
 - 🖥️ Able to create and manage Virtual Machines
-- 🔧 Interested in Cloud Infrastructure & DevOps
 - 📚 Continuously learning new technologies through practical projects

 ---